SpektraSystems/Red-Hat-Modernize-Apps/lab4.md

 mvn clean package
 ~~~~

-or use the command `build` in the command palette.

-> /!\ Make sure that you select a file in the directory inventory when running this command.

 If builds successfully, continue to the next step to create a new service.

 ## Create Inventory Service

-In this step we will mirror the abstraction of a _service_ so that we can inject the Inventory _service_ into various places (like a RESTful resource endpoint) in the future.
+In this step we will mirror the abstraction of a service so that we can inject the Inventory service into various places (like a RESTful resource endpoint) in the future.
 This is the same approach that our monolith uses, so we can re-use this idea again.
-Create an **InventoryService** class in the `com.redhat.coolstore.service` package with the below code:
+Create a new file named `InventoryService.java` in directory `modernize-apps/inventory/src/main/java/com/redhat/coolstore/service` for the InventoryServices Java class in package `com.redhat.coolstore.service` with the code below:

 ~~~java
 package com.redhat.coolstore.service;